apnadkarni/blt/doc/paneset.rst

   **last**
     The index of the last pane that is not hidden or disabled.

-  **previous**
-    The pane previous to the current pane.
-In horizontal mode, this is the pane to the left, in vertical mode this is the pane above.
-If no previous pane exists or the preceding pane are hidden or disabled, an index of "-1" is returned.

-  **next**
-    The pane next to the current pane.
-In horizontal mode, this is the pane to the right, in vertical mode this is the pane below.
-If no next pane exists or the following panes are hidden or disabled, an index of "-1" is returned.

-  **@**\ *x*\ ,\ *y*
-    The index of the pane that is located at the *x* and *y* screen coordinates.
-If no pane is at that point, then the index returned is "-1".

 *label*
   The name of the pane.
 This is usually in the form "pane0", "pane1",